-At the date of signing the financial report the Company is dependent upon continuing financial support from it's controlling shareholder, DCM DECOmetal GmbH ('DCM'), to pays its debts as and when they fall due.
-As at 30 June 2013, the Company had net liabilities of\$69,557,681 and \$83,201,665 was owing to DCM.
-DCM have confirmed that they will continue to support the Company's activities in relation to the WIM 150 mineral sands project.
+At the date of signing the financial report the Company is dependent upon continuing financial support from its controlling shareholder, DCM DECOmetal GmbH ('DCM'), to pays its debts as and when they fall due.

+As at 30 June 2014, the Company had net liabilities of \$76,055,677 and \$93,594,302 was owing to DCM.
+DCM confirmed they will continue to support the Company's activities in relation to the WIM150 mineral sands project.

 At the date of signing the financial report, the directors are confident that DCM will continue to financially support the Company to enable it to pay its debts as and when they fall due for the next 12 months, and as such believe the going concern basis is appropriate.

 Should the financial support of DCM be discontinued, there is significant uncertainty whether the Company will be able to continue as a going concern.
 The financial report does not include any adjustments relating to the recoverability or classification of recorded asset amounts, or the amounts or classification of liabilities, which might be necessary should the Company not be able to continue as a going concern.